yangyang020301/Data-and-analysis-scripts-for-the-WD-IMBH-tidal-study/README.md

 ## Environment and Dependencies

-This project uses Python ≥3.9.
+The scripts were tested with Python 3.13.
+They are expected to work with most recent Python 3 versions.

 Main dependencies include:

 numpy